Jeffrey Carver

-Jeffrey A. Carver (born August 25, 1949) is an American science fiction author.He was born in Cleveland, graduated from Brown University,and lives outside of Boston, Massachusetts with his family.
+Jeffrey A. Carver (August 25, 1949 – February 6, 2026) was an American science fiction author.
+He was born in Cleveland, graduated from Brown University, and lived outside of Boston, Massachusetts with his family.
 His 2000 novel Eternity's End was a nominee at the 2001 Nebula Awards; in 2022 he was honored with the Helicon Lifetime Achievement Award.

-In 1995, Carver developed and hosted the educational TV series Science Fiction and Fantasy Writing, which has since been made available online.
+In 1995, Carver developed and hosted the educational television series Science Fiction and Fantasy Writing, which has since been made available online.

+Carver died on February 6, 2026, at the age of 76.